Sharda University Admissions 2025

 (2) Within the kin and caste group

-(3) Practice of a man having several wives
+(3) The practice of a man having several wives

-Select the strategies adopted by Brahmanas to enforce the norm of 'right' occupation' :
+Q. 9.
+Select the strategies adopted by Brahmanas to enforce the norm of 'right' occupation:

-(A) They asserted through hymns in RigVeda that Varna was of divine origin.
+(A) They asserted through hymns in the RigVeda that Varna was of divine origin.

-(B) They advised kings to ensure that these norms were followed within their kingdoms.
+(B) They advised kings to ensure these norms were followed within their kingdoms.

-(C) They attempted to persuade people that their status was determined by their merit
+(C) They attempted to persuade people that their merit determined their status

-(D) They never attempted to enforce anything, it was just that people chose their occupation.
+(D) They never attempted to enforce anything; just that people chose their occupation.

 Choose the correct answer from the options given below :